-As software developers, release should be the highlight of our innovation cycle.
+As software developers, a software release should be the highlight of our innovation cycle.
 We get to see customers interact with the code we've written and provide feedback.
 Yay!
 Making releases a natural part of your workday makes it easier to get code out to production and enjoy the satisfaction of saying: "That's my code!"

 Get started free with the DevOps project plan template

 Develop, deploy, and manage applications with an open tools approach.